-The coronavirus disease 2019 (COVID-19) is a highly infectious disease, caused by the severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), that leads to respiratory, physical, and psychological dysfunction in patients [1].
+Coronavirus disease 2019 (COVID-19) is a highly infectious disease, caused by the severe acute respiratory syndrome coronavirus 2, which leads to respiratory, physical and psychological dysfunction in patients [1].
 The most common symptoms of COVID-19 are fever and cough [2, 3].
-Additional symptoms include weakness, dyspnea, fatigue, nausea, vomiting, diarrhea, changes to taste and smell [2, 3].
+Additional symptoms include weakness, dyspnoea, fatigue, nausea, vomiting, diarrhoea and changes to taste and smell [2, 3].
 Approximately 80-90% of cases are mild and self-limited, primarily affecting the upper airway with limited involvement of the lungs [2, 3].
-The remaining 20-10% will need medical care, and 5% of them will require admission to the intensive care unit (ICU) and be exposed to the post-intensive care syndrome (PICS) [2, 3].
+The remaining 10-20% will need medical care, and 5% will require admission to the intensive care unit (ICU) and be exposed to the post-intensive care syndrome (PICS) [2, 3].

-PCIS refers to the disability that persists in the patients who survives critical illness, and it is the result of a combination of factors related with the intense care in the ICU [4, 5].
-PICS is recognized as a growing public health burden due to the associated neuropsychological and functional disability, and the evidence suggests that the prevention from ICU admission is more important and effective than intensive treatment of PCIS following ICU discharge [4, 6].
+PICS refers to the disability that persists in patients who survive critical illness; it is the result of a combination of factors related to the intense care in the ICU [4, 5].
+PICS is recognised as a growing public health burden due to the associated neuropsychological and functional disability, and the evidence suggests that the prevention of ICU admission is more important and effective than intensive treatment of PCIS following ICU discharge [4, 6].

 Nowadays, functional and respiratory rehabilitation is increasingly implemented in critically ill patients to prevent or improve pulmonary function [7].
-Although there is still no consensus in the literature about the beneficial effects or rehabilitation on PICS, with some studies showing beneficial effects [8-10], and others showing no relevant effects [11, 12], there is a growing body of evidence that respiratory muscular retraining and early mobilization are a feasible and safe strategy to improve muscular and functional capacities in critical ill patients [7, 13].
+Although there is still no consensus in the literature about the beneficial effects of rehabilitation on PICS, with some studies showing beneficial effects [8-10], and others showing no relevant effects [11, 12], there is a growing body of evidence that respiratory muscular retraining and early mobilisation are a feasible and safe strategy to improve muscular and functional capacities in critically ill patients [7, 13].

 Despite the potential of rehabilitation in ICU, it is difficult to test this complex intervention [14].
-However, facing the COVID-19 pandemic and estimating the size of the post-ICU cohort associated with this disease, several authors recommended the implementation of a rehabilitation program to improve these patients' outcomes, and the study by Stutz et al. highlighted the feasibility of early rehabilitation for critically ill patients with COVID-19.
-[15-20]
+However, facing the COVID-19 pandemic and estimating the size of the post-ICU cohort associated with this disease, several authors recommended the implementation of a rehabilitation programme to improve these patients' outcomes, and the study by Stutz et al. [15] highlighted the feasibility of early rehabilitation for critically ill patients with COVID-19 [16-20].

-The objective of the presented study is to analyze the respiratory and functional effects of a rehabilitation program on functional performance, in patients affected by the COVID-19 hospitalized in ICU, in comparison with the group subjected to standard of care, at discharge endpoint and at 4- and 12-week follow-up.
+The objective of the study presented herein is to analyse the respiratory and functional effects of a rehabilitation programme on functional performance, in patients affected by COVID-19 hospitalised in the ICU, in comparison with a group subjected to standard of care, at discharge end-point and at 4- and 12-week follow-up.

-Material and Methods
+Material and methods